-All members of staff are aware of CITB's policy and procedure for Whistleblowing (see The Whistleblowing Policy) and have a responsibility to raise any poor or unsafe practices and such concerns will always be taken seriously by senior leaders.
+All members of staff are aware of CITB's policy and procedure for whistleblowing (see The Whistleblowing Policy) and have a responsibility to raise any poor or unsafe practices.
+Such concerns will always be taken seriously by senior leaders.
 Not raising concern regarding a colleague's behaviour is a disciplinary offence as it could put a learner at risk.

-Where an allegation is made against CITB staff, or there is concern about the way a member of staff is behaving towards a learner, this will be investigated in accordance with CITB Disciplinary policies and procedures.
+Where an allegation is made against CITB staff, or there is concern about how a member of staff behaves towards a learner, this will be investigated per CITB Disciplinary policies and procedures.
 Allegations made against staff must also be reported to the DSL.
-Concerns raised will be discussed with the Local Authority Designated Officer or Local Child Protection Committee (Scotland), if appropriate, who will advise on whether further action needs to be taken in addition to CITB's disciplinary procedure.
+Concerns raised will be discussed with the Local Authority Designated Officer or Local Child Protection Committee (Scotland), if appropriate.
+These organisations will advise whether further action needs to be taken in addition to CITB's disciplinary procedure.
 Where an allegation related to safeguarding is made against the CEO, this should be reported to the Chair of the Board immediately.